How Much to Tip Wedding Vendors: A Complete Guide

 2. Include a thank-you note.

-Handwritten thank-you notes are classy and add a little more warmth to the exchange.
+Handwritten thank-you notes are classy, a nice gesture, and and add a little more warmth to the exchange.
 Even just a sentence or two about what they did well and why you appreciate them is plenty!
 If you didn’t have a personal dialogue with the individual, a simple “Thank You!” written on the envelope works too.

 3. Hand the tip to the individuals, not the owner.